shiv19/shiv19.github.io/_posts/2017-12-25-nativescript-core-navigation-tips-and-tricks.md

 This is because page B was not added to back stack.

-### 4. Avoid the default iOS back button from showing up when you navigate
+### 4. Disable iOS back button and swipe gesture when you navigate

 Hiding the back button requires getting an instance of the UIViewController’s navigation item, and invoking the `setHidesBackButtonAnimated` method.
 This can be done in the loaded event of the page to which you navigated to.